running-on-sunshine/hidden-joys/README.md

         - Then check for syntax errors and restart nginx.
             - sudo nginx -t
             - sudo systemctl restart nginx
-        - After that, go into your .env.production.local file and change our REACT_APP_API_URL to point to the new domain
+        - After that, go into your .env.production.local file and change your REACT_APP_API_URL to point to the new domain